Getting Out of Overdraft

 Now it's time to consider how realistic your plan is.
 With no categories selected, look at the Underfunded amount in the Inspector, which is what we call the right side panel.
 That's how much money you would need to fund every category that you set a Target or scheduled a transaction for.
 Based on your monthly take-home income, can you actually afford your plan?

 At this point, your Budget should be full of useful information, even though you haven't assigned anything yet.
 Don't let the yellow in the Available column worry you – it's there as a guide, and will help you move forward.
-You'll also see the balance of the overdrafted account at the top of your Budget.
+You'll also see the balance of the overdrafted account at the top of your Budget in red.

 Track Your Spending

 Once you've got your plan laid out, you're already off to a good start!
 If you haven't already done so, you can add your other accounts.
 Start recording your spending as it occurs.
 When you spend in your overdrafted account, you'll see red in the spending category's Available column, which represents cash overspending.
 If you spend out of a Credit Card account, you'll see yellow which represents credit overspending.
 These negative numbers are just telling you that you haven't covered that spending yet, but once some income comes in, we'll cover that spending.

 As you spend, your goal is to keep the negative figures in the Available column as low as possible.
 The less you spend now, the less you'll have to cover with your next paycheck and the more you'll have left to assign to future expenses.

 Assign New Money

 When income is deposited into your overdraft account, it will first go to covering the overdraft debt you owe plus any fees.
 Record that income in YNAB as a transaction, categorized to Inflow: Ready to Assign.
 You'll see any remaining funds at the top of your Budget in Ready to Assign, which means it's time to give those dollars jobs!
 You can use Auto-Assign, or you can assign money to each category yourself.
 If you're doing the assigning, follow these steps: